michaelfranzl/webAGC/demo/README.md

 Open the application at http://localhost:8000 in your browser.

+Behind the scenes, the development web server `@web/dev-server` resolves on the fly bare imports of modules in `node_modules`.
+It also sends requested Javascript files through `esbuild` to transpile modern features into a more widely supported `es2020`/`ES11` Javascript.

-### In production
+### Production

 This method is suitable for *any* static file web server because it only needs to serve a pre-collated set of pre-transpiled files.

 This is the preferred method for production.
-A copy of the resulting file and directory structure is located at https://michaelfranzl.github.io/webAGC/demo which is a fully functional demonstration.
+A copy of the resulting file and directory structure is located and live at https://michaelfranzl.github.io/webAGC/demo

 Run in this directory: